How to Contact Lyft Driver Support

 As you can probably tell from this blog, we are big fans of becoming your own boss by driving for a rideshare company like Lyft.
 Lyft might be slightly lesser known than Uber, but they still provide excellent opportunities for drivers.

 As a Lyft driver, you make your own schedule.
 If something comes up and you need to take the afternoon off, no one is going to care.
 No bosses are in the background counting up strikes against you.
-Matter of fact, the only negative effect of taking some time off is missed earnings.
+As a matter of fact, the only negative effect of taking some time off is missed earnings.

 Related: How to Get a Lyft Driver Bonus

-But driving for Lyft is always 100% smooth sailing.
+But driving for Lyft isn’t always 100% smooth sailing.
 Sometimes you will hit literal and metaphorical bumps in the road that will sideline you.

 This is when you need to contact support.

-Lyft customer services is usually great and they make it very easy to reach out to them.
+Lyft customer service is usually great, and the company makes it very easy to reach out to them.
 Their support services are designed to assure that you can get the answers you need in a timely manner.
 Let’s review how to contact Lyft so you can identify which one is the best option for you.

 - Email Support